nishantjr/dafny-semantics/report/report.md

 The Dafny language provides a familiar programming environment to developers new to writing automatically verified code.
-It borrows from the imperative and functional styles \[Cite: Dafny website\], augmented with loop invariants, pre/post-condition annotations, and assert/assume statements to specify the correctness properties of a program, and assist a mechanical prover in verifying these properties.
-Dafny automatically generates proofs of a program's correctness and (usually) termination \[Cite: Dafny tutorial\].
+It borrows from the imperative and functional styles [@dafny], augmented with loop invariants, pre/post-condition annotations, and assert/assume statements to specify the correctness properties of a program, and assist a mechanical prover in verifying these properties.
+Dafny automatically generates proofs of a program's correctness and (usually) termination [@dafnyTutorial].
 But the native Dafny tools have some significant disadvantages in complexity and language dependence, and doubts of the cross validity between Dafny execution and Dafny verification.
 This may also prove a difficulty for